wellyshen/react-cool-form/docs/getting-started/form-state.md

 ## Isolating Re-rendering

 Whenever a [selected value](#accessing-the-state) of the form state is updated, it will trigger re-renders.
 Re-renders are not bad but **slow re-renders** are (refer to the [article](https://kentcdodds.com/blog/fix-the-slow-render-before-you-fix-the-re-render#unnecessary-re-renders)).
 So, if you are building a complex form with large number of fields, you can isolate re-rendering at the component level via the [useFormState](../api-reference/use-form-state) hook for better performance.
-The hook has the similar API design to the `select` method that maintain a consistent DX for us.
+The hook has the similar API design to the `watch` method that maintain a consistent DX for us.

 [![Edit RCF - Isolating Re-rendering](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/intelligent-banach-uqxyx?fontsize=14&hidenavigation=1&theme=dark)